endoflife-date/endoflife.date/CONTRIBUTING.md

 # 2. A short summary of the release policy, pointing out the EoL policy as well, if available.
 # 3. Any additional information that may be of interest.
 #
-# See also the Guiding Principles on the wiki (https://github.com/endoflife-date/endoflife.date/wiki/Guiding-Principles)
+# See also the Guiding Principles on the wiki ( https://github.com/endoflife-date/endoflife.date/wiki/Guiding-Principles )
 # for indication on the tone and voice to use for the text.

+# Please leave a newline both above and below the triple-dashes.

+---

+# All the product information text should be under triple-dashes.
 # If you are adding any images in the text, they might get blocked due to our CSP.
 # So prefer using releaseImage in such cases.
 Note that images on the same website as releaseImage
 # will not be blocked.

-# Please leave a newline both above and below the triple-dashes.

----

 > [Time Turner](https://jkrowling.com/time-turner) is a device that powers short-term time travel.